Code-Institute-Submissions/wilko90-UCFD-Milestone-Daftpunk-Discography/TESTING.md

 ## Modal Testing

-All testing below were tested on dektop,tablet and mobile devices.
+All functions below were tested on every page with dektop,tablet and mobile devices.

 * Ensure that the modal is displayed centraly above the navbar
 * Ensure that the modal apperars centraly once activated